Jorritboer/research_internship_report/report.typ

 2. Apply @th:game to conclude that $overline(phi)$ holds in a state $s$ if and only if there exists a winning strategy for $V$ on $cal(G)(T_A,overline(phi))$ from state $s$.
 3. Prove that there exists a winning strategy for $V$ from state $(s,w)$ in $cal(G)(T_A,overline(phi))$ if and only if $w in L(A)(s)$

 Unfortunately, we have not been able to prove step 3 for the parity acceptance criterion, just for the Büchi case.
-We do solve steps 1 and 2 for the general case, and then provide the proof of step 3 for the Büchi automaton on trees.
-We discuss this further in @sec:conclusion.
+We do solve steps 1 and 2 for the general case, and then provide the proof of step 3 for the Büchi automaton on trees. // We discuss this further below and in @sec:conclusion.

 So the first step is defining the transition system from the parity tree automaton.